-When DOC is the requesting agency, the Contracting Officer shall sign the D&F prior to review and approval of the interagency acquisition.
-When DOC is the servicing agency, a copy of the D&F executed by the requesting agency must be obtained.
+When the Department of Commerce is the requesting agency, the Contracting Officer shall sign the D&F prior to review and approval of the interagency acquisition.
+When the Department of Commerce is the servicing agency, a copy of the D&F executed by the requesting agency must be obtained.

 In both cases, the D&F shall be included in the interagency acquisition package and retained in the Official Agreement File.
 The following information must be asserted in the D&F:

 - a.
-Sufficient funding is available; - b.
-The agreement is in the best interest of the Government; - c.
-The supplies or services cannot be obtained as conveniently or economically by contracting directly with a private source (attach detailed market research documentation demonstrating alternatives); and - d.
-A statement that at least one of the following circumstances applies: - The acquisition will appropriately be made under an existing contract of the servicing agency, entered into before placement of the order, to meet the requirements of the servicing agency for the same or similar supplies or services;

-- ii.
-The servicing agency has capabilities or expertise to enter into a contract for such supplies or services which is not available within the requesting agency; or - iii.
+The use of an interagency acquisition is in the best interest of the Government; - b.
+The supplies or services cannot be obtained as conveniently or economically by contracting directly with a private source; and - c.
+A statement that at least one of the following circumstances applies: - i.
+The acquisition will appropriately be made under an existing contract of the servicing agency, entered into before placement of the order, to meet the requirements of the servicing agency for the same or similar supplies or services; - ii.
+The servicing agency has the capability or expertise to enter into a contract for such supplies or services that is not available within the requesting agency; or - iii.
 The servicing agency is specifically authorized by law or regulation to purchase such supplies or services on behalf of other agencies.

-A model format for agreements under Economy Act authority (for general use) can be found at http://www.ogc.doc.gov/ModelAgreements/doc/Economy_Act_Purchasing.doc.
-The elements of the model agreement must be incorporated into any interagency agreement for assisted acquisition under authority of the Economy Act.
-Appendix C provides a format for D&F for Economy Act authority.
+A checklist for agreements under Economy Act authority (for general use) can be found in the Department of Commerce Agreements Handbook.
+The elements of the checklist must be incorporated into any interagency agreement for assisted acquisition under authority of the Economy Act.
+Appendix C provides a format for a D&F for Economy Act authority.

-3.4 Assisted Acquisitions Outside the Economy Act
+3.3 Assisted Acquisitions Outside the Economy Act

-3.4.1 Interagency acquisitions over \$200,000
+3.3.1 Interagency acquisitions over \$200,000

-When DOC is the requesting agency for interagency agreements for assisted acquisitions over \$200,000, the project officer shall provide notice of a planned interagency acquisition to the Head of Contracting Office within the operating unit responsible for providing acquisition services.
+When the Department of Commerce is the requesting agency for interagency agreements for assisted acquisitions over \$200,000, the project officer shall provide notice of a planned interagency acquisition to the Head of Contracting Office within the operating unit responsible for providing acquisition services.
 The notice shall include a brief description of the service or product, estimated dollar amount, and the name of the external acquisition organization that will provide acquisition assistance.

 Notice shall be sent by electronic mail with return receipt to provide a record for management reviews and audits.
-The Head of Contracting Office has one week to provide feedback regarding the notice.
+The Head of Contracting Office has five business days to provide feedback regarding the notice.
 Otherwise, or in the case of favorable feedback, the project officer may continue.
-Unfavorable feedback shall include a specific plan of action to address identified issues or appropriate alternative.
+Unfavorable feedback shall include a specific plan of action to address identified issues or an appropriate alternative.

-3.4.2 Interagency Acquisitions over \$500,000
+3.3.2 Interagency Acquisitions over \$500,000

-When DOC is the requesting agency for interagency agreements for assisted acquisitions over \$500,000, the project officer shall provide similar notice of a planned interagency acquisition to the Head of Contracting Office responsible for providing acquisition services.
+When the Department of Commerce is the requesting agency for interagency agreements for assisted acquisitions over \$500,000, the project officer shall provide similar notice of a planned interagency acquisition to the Head of Contracting Office responsible for providing acquisition services.
 The notice shall include a brief description of the service or product, estimated dollar amount, and the name of the external acquisition organization that will provide acquisition assistance.
 Notice shall be sent by electronic mail with return receipt to provide a record for management reviews and audits.
-However, these notices must seek concurrence from the Head of Contracting Office and provide one week for response.
-Nonconcurrences shall be presented to the Senior Procurement Executive (through the Senior Bureau Procurement Official) and resolved within one week of nonconcurrence.
+However, these notices must seek concurrence from the Head of Contracting Office and provide five business days for response.
+Non-concurrences shall be presented to the Senior Procurement Executive (through the Senior Bureau Procurement Official) and resolved within one week of non-concurrence.
 Blanket concurrences may be granted, if appropriate, for repetitive requirements.

-3.5 Executing Responsibilities for Interagency Acquisitions
+3.4 Executing Responsibilities for Interagency Acquisitions